 It's a shame they seem to have no free trial of a Rosetta Stone package, though if you gather up all the goods within six months after purchasing, then pay out of your pocket to ship the stuff back to them, they will refund your money.

-Now that's not so bad, but then again, not so great when you consider some of their top competitors do much better here.
+Now that's not so bad, but then again, not so great when you consider some of the top alternatives.